Seahawks promote center Joey Hunt to active roster, sign three to practice squad

 Seattle also signed receiver Cyril Grayson, offensive lineman Isaiah Battle and defensive tackle Garrison Smith to the practice squad.

-All have been with the Seahawks at some point this season and their signings put the practice squad back to the maximum 10.
+All have been with the Seahawks at some point this season and their signings put the practice squad back to the maximum 10 (the Seahawks released tight end Steve Donatell off the practice squad to make room and Seattle had two other openings with the Hunt promotion and Battle having been released off of it last week).

 Most Read Stories